-The CMVM may refuse the authorisation if the applicant does not submit the required documentation or if the AIF manager at stake engages in irregular management of other investment funds.
+The CMVM may refuse the authorisation if the applicant does not submit the required documentation or if the fund manager at stake engages in irregular management of other investment funds.

-After the authorisation has been granted, an AIF will be fully set up from the moment the first subscription is settled or the from the moment the articles of association are registered with the Commercial Registry Office, depending on the AIF being set up, respectively, under the contractual form or as a company.
+After the authorisation has been granted, an AIF will be fully set up from the moment the first subscription is settled or from the moment the articles of association are registered with the Commercial Registry Office, depending on the AIF being set up, respectively, under the contractual form or as a company.

-1.6 Are there local residence or other local qualification or substance requirements?
+1.6 Are there local residence or other local qualification or substance requirements for managers and/or Alternative Investment Funds?